What Is the NATS National Apprenticeship Training Scheme?

-15/09/2025In 2025, the definition of leadership has transformed, and leaders do not follow the old way of imposing unnecessary authority or follow the path of hierarchy.
-Times have changed and so has the mindset.
-Like Charles Darwin said, “It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.”.
+Like Charles Darwin said, “It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.”

-Today, leaders are expected to lean towards the humane side of work systems, striving to make a difference, and possessing qualities like a sense of sympathy and purpose, and a sharp outlook.
+Today, as leaders, you are expected to lean towards the humane side of work systems, striving to make a difference, and possessing qualities like a sense of sympathy and purpose, and a sharp outlook.

 According to a survey, 61% of Indian professionals report high or complete trust in their leadership—outpacing APAC (57%) and global (49%) averages.
-Transparency is key: 65% describe their organizations as open and communicative.
+Transparency is key: 65% describe their organisations as open and communicative.

-Let us walk you through some of the significant leadership trends for 2025 that craft the future of work.
+Let us walk you through some of the latest leadership trends for 2026 that craft the future of work.

 1. Compassion-Powered Leadership